 It’s easy to think of coding as a skill that applies only to math or science, or to think coding is something not easily taught to the youngest learners.
 Heidi Williams is busting those myths, proving coding can be applied to reading and writing, even in kindergarten classrooms.

-Williams, a former Wisconsin elementary school principal, describes a kindergarten lesson where students are asked to write a note to their grandparents.
+Williams, a former Wisconsin elementary school educator, describes a kindergarten lesson where students are asked to write a note to their grandparents.
 By having students create their message using Scratch or CodeLab where they create a character and code it to speak their message, the sentence has more meaning.
 “And it’s as engaging as heck,” she says.

 “When teaching coding and it’s natural extension, computational thinking, you’ll see increases in scores in reading because in order to make the programming work, they have to think computationally, they have to problem solve and they have to decompose problems,” she says.